Aalto-Electric-Drives/motulator/docs/source/model/machines.rst

 Even though the zero-sequence voltage exists at the ouput of typical converters (see :doc:`/model/converters`), there is no path for the zero-sequence current to flow if the stator winding is either delta-connected or the star point is not connected, i.e., :math:`i_\mathrm{s0} = 0`.
 Consequently, the zero-sequence voltage cannot produce neither power nor torque.

-The space vector transformation in :eq:`space_vector` is implemented in the function :func:`motulator.abc2complex` and its inverse transformation in the function :func:`motulator.complex2abc`.
+The space vector transformation in :eq:`space_vector` is implemented in the function :func:`motulator.common.utils.abc2complex` and its inverse transformation in the function :func:`motulator.common.utils.complex2abc`.

 Induction Machine
 -----------------

-The induction machine models are provided in the package :mod:`motulator.model`.
+The induction machine models are provided in the package :mod:`motulator.drive.model`.
 The models are implemented in stator coordinates.
 A Γ-equivalent model is used as a base model since it can be extended with the magnetic saturation model in a straightforward manner [#Sle1989]_.

 .. figure:: figs/im_gamma.svg
    :width: 100%